saleyn/secdb/README.md

 Self-sufficient read-only state
 -------------------------------

 Function `secdb:init_reader/3` currently accesses file directly.
 If you have distributed setup, it will fail.
-Stockdb is able to bypass this by using a lower-level `secdb:open_read/2`.
+Secdb is able to bypass this by using a lower-level `secdb:open_read/2`.
 `open_read/2` returns in-memory read-only database state with full buffer and file descriptor closed.
 Actually, `secdb:init_reader/3` first opens DB using `secdb:open_read/2` and then calls `secdb:init_reader/2` on it.
 So does `secdb:events/2`.
 You can do the same:

     42> {ok, S} = secdb:open_read('NASDAQ.AAPL', {2012, 8,7}),